asterics/FLipMouse/README.md

 To use the configuration without any additional host program, it is possible to store up to 4 slots on the EEPROM.
 The limit of 4 slots is caused by the old software revision, it should be higher on the new hardware version with the external EEPROM.

+If you want to build or edit the FLipMouse firmware on your own, please see https://github.com/asterics/FLipMouse/wiki/dev-firmware

 # The host software